ParadropLabs/Paradrop/docs/device/intel-nuc.rst

    attached to your account.
 Otherwise, if you do not have an Ubuntu One account or do not wish to use it, you may enter "info@paradrop.io" as your email address.
-You will still be able to manage your router and install chutes through paradrop.org either way.
+You will still be able to manage your router and install chutes through paradrop.org either way, but using our email address ensures consistency with the instructions.
 5. Take note of the IP address displayed on the screen.
 You will need this address for the next step, activating the router.
 For example, the message below indicates that the router has IP address 10.42.0.162. ::